 Hexham Central Family Group

-Hexham Central Family Group meets on Tuesday nights at 7:30 in the Cedar Tree, HCC building.
+Hexham Central Family Group meets on Tuesday nights at 7:30 in the Lower Hall, HCC building.

 Clearly an amazing group, with truly inspiring leaders!! (erhmmm who wrote this!)

 They meet around once a month in various homes around Hexham.
 They chat, worship, pray, study the Bible and discuss how to live out what they read.
 This group are committed to making a positive impact on the community.